 It’s fine to pack an extra outfit (or two) but really hone in on your plans and stick to packing your essentials to be able to pack less and mix and match items.

-Keep in mind that many Airbnbs are houses with laundry.
+Keep in mind that many Airbnbs can be houses with laundry.

 So yes, you’re mixing and matching your versatile clothing, but no, you are not dirty!